reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

   *R(q)* curve with errors, resolution and some information about its history.

   Also this representation is completely sufficient for most of nowaday's data analysis or visualisation programs.
-- A binary document in hdf format: this contains as much information as (reasonably) possible - and needed for further processing.
+- A **binary document in hdf format**: this contains as much information as (reasonably) possible - and needed for further processing.
 E.g. the data file of the reduced data should not contain all the raw data file information, but just enough to trace it back and to allow for analysis.